 School grounds surveys and biodiversity audits support investigations in the Science and Technology K-6 Syllabus, Science 7-10 Syllabus and Geography K-10 Syllabus.
 Specific modules, focus areas and content are identified in each survey and mapping activity.

-NSW ecosystems on show, by NSW Department of Education, highlights fifteen ecosystems outlining the plants and animals they support, NSW locations, significance, threats and protection measures.
+NSW ecosystems on show, an online resource by NSW Department of Education, highlights fifteen ecosystems outlining the plants and animals they support, NSW locations, significance, threats and protection measures.

 SPaRK – The curious garden shares sustainability teaching activities and resource ideas for geography Stage 1, Stage 3 and Stage 4 that help students answer the question – How can we care for and improve our spaces and places?